 On the mobile surgical unit we use a number of different types of anaesthetic.
-The type of anaesthetic you get depends on your surgery.
+The type of anaesthetic you receive depends on your surgery.

-- 1. General anaesthesia (GA) This anaesthetic will put you to sleep for the whole operation. - 2.
-Regional anaesthesia The anaesthetist makes a region of your body numb so you won't feel anything during your surgery, even though you may be awake. - 3.
-Local anaesthesia (LA) The anaesthetist will numb a small area where you will get treatment. - 4.
-Monitored sedation your anaesthetist or surgeon uses a special range of drugs to keep you comfortable and sleepy but still able to respond to questions if needed.
+- 1. General anaesthesia (GA) this anaesthetic will put you to sleep for the whole operation. - Regional anaesthesia the anaesthetist makes a region of your body numb so you won't feel anything during your surgery, even though you will be awake. - Local anaesthesia (LA) the anaesthetist will numb a small area where you will receive treatment. - Monitored sedation your anaesthetist or surgeon uses a special range of drugs to keep you comfortable and sleepy but still able to respond to questions if needed.